sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-1.md

 We will use [mOTUs](https://github.com/motu-tool/mOTUs) to create taxonomic profiles of metagenomic samples.
 More information can be found also in [this protocol paper](https://currentprotocols.onlinelibrary.wiley.com/doi/full/10.1002/cpz1.218).

+- Use `motus` (manual: [link](https://github.com/motu-tool/mOTUs_v2#simple-examples)) to create a profile from the files created by trimmomatic.
+- How many species are detected?
+How many are reference species and how many are unknown species?
+- Can you change some parameters in `motus` to profile more or less species?
+(Hint, look [here](https://github.com/motu-tool/mOTUs/wiki/Increase-precision-or-recall))
+- How can you merge different motus profiles into one file?
+Try to profile and then merge three profiles (Sample A, B and C).

+## Taxonomic profiling with MAPseq

+There are other taxonomic profiling tools that you can use, one that is already avaialble in the virtual machine is [MAPseq](https://github.com/jfmrod/MAPseq).

+- Try to profile the three samples with MAPseq.
+(Note that MAPseq need fasta file as input, instead of fastq files)
+- Can you compare mOTUs and MAPseq profiles?